-Ham is a common staple in many American homes, and it’s only a matter of time before your dog will ask you for some in the only way they know how.
-But is this something that is OK for them, or are there too many drawbacks and should it be avoided.
+Ham is a common staple in many American homes.
+It’s only a matter of time before your dog will ask you for some in the only way they know how!
+But is this something that is okay for them, or are there too many drawbacks that it should be avoided?

-Some of the main concerns would be the fat and salt content of ham.
-If your dog has a weight problem it’s probably not something you want to give them.
-Also, the salt can be a problem because some dogs can’t handle high sodium foods, and all dogs don’t need the extra sodium in their diet.
-Not to mention that if you give your dogs salty foods they’re going to drink a lot more water, leading you to have to let them out more or take them on more walks to relieve themselves.
+The main concerns would be the fat and salt content of ham.
+Obviously if your dog has a weight problem it’s probably not something you want to give them.
+Also, the added salt in ham isn’t great because many dogs cannot handle high sodium foods.
+They really don’t need the extra sodium in their diet.

-It’s also pork, so there are extra bacteria in it that you don’t find with other meats.
-It’s also cooked, and your dog would be better off with raw meats.
-Since uncorked pork is crawling with bacteria you wouldn’t want to give that to them.
+Keep in mind that ham is a form of pork, so there are more risks and sometimes extra bacteria in it that you don’t find with other meats.
+For example, uncorked pork is often crawling with bacteria.
+Ham is also cooked, and your dog may be better off with raw meats.

 Can I Give My Dog Ham?
 Answer: Not Recommended